PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 **Nodding/Un-nodding**
 - "Nodding" should be selected if the movement begins with a flexion of the wrist, such as `_CORN <>`.
 This is an example of a sign that contains both nodding and un-nodding, however this option should also be selected for signs where there is only a single nodding motion, such as ABLE **link**, or signs where there is a repeated, unidirectional nodding, such as YES **links**.
-- "Un-nodding" should be selected if the moevement begins with an extension of the wrist, or if it is the only movement involved, for example GIVE_UP **links**
+- "Un-nodding" should be selected if the movement begins with an extension of the wrist, or if it is the only movement involved, for example GIVE_UP **links**

 **Pivoting**
 - "Radial > ulnar" should be selected if the movement begins with a radial deviation, or if it is the only direction involved.
 - "Ulnar > radial" should be selected if the movement begins with an ulnar deviation, as in COOKIE **links**, or if it is the only direction involved.

 **Twisting**
 - "Pronation" should be selected if the movement begins with pronation, or if it is the only direction involved, such as the subordinate hand of DIE **links**.
 Selecting this will autofill